 Added Sugars

 Many people consume more sugar than they realize.
-It’s important to be aware of how much sugar you consume because our bodies don’t need sugar to function properly.
-Added sugars contribute zero nutrients but many added calories that can lead to extra pounds or even obesity.
-That can reduce heart health.
+Our bodies don’t need sugar to function properly.
+Added sugars contribute zero nutrients but often many added calories that can lead to overweight or obesity.

-If you think of your daily calorie needs as a budget, you want to “spend” most of your calories on “essentials” to meet your nutrient needs.
-Use only leftover, discretionary calories for “extras” that provide little or no nutritional benefit, such as sugar.
+If you think of your daily calorie needs as a budget, you want to spend most of your calories on essentials to meet your nutritional needs.
+Use only leftover discretionary calories for extras that provide little or no nutritional benefit, such as foods or beverages that contain added sugar.

-There are four calories in one gram, so if a product has 15 grams of sugar per serving, that’s 60 calories just from the sugar alone, not counting the other ingredients.
+To determine if a packaged food contains added sugars and how much, read the Nutrition Facts panel.
+Look for “Added Sugars” under “Total Sugars”.
+There are four calories in one gram.
+So, if a product has 15 grams of sugar per serving, that’s 60 calories from the sugar, not counting the other ingredients.

 If there is no Nutrition Facts panel, look at the list of ingredients.
 Sugar has many other names.
 Besides those ending in “ose,” such as maltose or sucrose, other names for sugar include high fructose corn syrup, molasses, cane sugar, corn sweetener, raw sugar, syrup, honey or fruit juice concentrates.
 Learn more about reading food labels.

-Limit your consumption of foods with high amounts of added sugars, such as sugary beverages.
-Just one 12-ounce can of regular soda contains 10 teaspoons of sugar, or 160 calories – and zero nutrition.
+Limit your consumption of foods with high amounts of added sugars including sugary beverages.
+Just one 12-ounce can of regular soda contains 10 teaspoons of sugar, or 160 calories — and zero nutrition.

 Lipton